• Skip to primary navigation

 How To Track How Much Muscle Your Building

-When you’re building muscle, the basic goals are to increase muscle size and strength while limiting fat gains since you’ll be on a calorie surplus.
+The basic goals When building muscle are to increase muscle size and strength while limiting fat gains since you’ll be on a calorie surplus.

 Remember, I’m breaking this into 3 tiers

-1st tier – These are the fundamentals that you need to start with; can’t go any further until these are correct.
+1st Tier – These are the fundamentals that you need to start with; you can’t go any further until these are correct.

 1. Strength Gains

 If you’re doing everything correctly, you will notice a difference in your strength with every workout.
-According to bodybuilding.com, on a great week in and out of the gym, the max gains you will produce is 1 pound.
+According to bodybuilding.com, on a great week in and out of the gym, the maximum gain you will produce is 1 pound.

 WRITE Your Exercises Down